 – Delete the logs folder or all of the contents of the log files (W3SVCx folders)

 - Review the Folders on the C drive for junk thats been downloaded or saved

 - Right click the C:\Users or C:\Documents and Settings and see how big it is, if it’s huge it could be worth while to drill into folders within profiles and see if there are any huge administrator user profiles, potentially with big downloads in them.
 Some applications like Symantec will bury gigantic multi-gig virus definitions in the All Users profile (research this issue if you have it for fixes from Symantec)

-- Sort of last resort: Review C:\Windows and sort by data, move all the older ~NTUpdate folders from Windows Updates to a folder on say the D drive you create called “from C-Windows”.
+– Windows Server 2003, on older servers such as Windows 2003 that were built with small C drives, a last resort is moving windows update uninstall data to another location: To do this, review C:\Windows and sort by date, move all the older ~NTUpdate folders from Windows Updates to a folder on say the D drive you create called “from C-Windows”.
 If you need to uninstall a Windows Update in the future you’ll need to move these folders back.
 Do this process very carefully, accidentally moving something out of C:\Windows that you shouldn’t have could have bad consequences.